TobiasZawada/hexl-isearch/README.md

 That effect is avoided by `hexl-isearch`.
 It interprets `\x1` as invalid partial input.
 Only hex numbers with two digits are valid.
 When you input `\x1` isearch stops and waits until you input the second digit.
 After you enter `\x12` isearch continues and finds the right match at the beginning of the file.

-For the same reason three digits are required for the input of octal numbers such as `\012` at the isearch prompt.
+For the same reason three digits are required for the input of octal numbers such as `\012` (octal representation of the decimal number 10) at the isearch prompt.